 4. What did Buddha do after that?

-Buddha taught and travelled his entire life until his death at the grand old age of 80.
+Buddha taught and travelled until his death at the grand old age of 80.
 “All component things in the world are changeable.
 They are not lasting.
-Work hard to gain your own salvation” was the last message he gave to his followers.
+Work hard to gain your own salvation” was his last message to his followers.

 5. The difference between Buddha and Budai